QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 Using matplotlib.pyplot to draw the histagram of genders. use .xlabel, .ylabel, .title to set the x-axis label, y-axis label and figure title.

+3) Using zip function to store age and name of in a list age_name_tuple.

 #### >> Question answer: